hhzsmartlab/iowash/04_Evaluation/4_Evaluation.md

 **How did you like the iowash service?**

++ Application was basically seen positively
++ Verry accessible
++ Concise smartphone interface
++ Good Idea
-The testers liked the service altogether.
-It's a good idea, easy to access and has a concise smartphone interface.
-However, the user interface at the washing machine was criticized.
-With this missing the possibility to start the washing program.
-This is so far only possible via the smartphone.
-If settings have been made via the UI on the washing machine and then the QR code is scanned, the settings made are overwritten.
+- Missing start button on the UI on the washing machine
+- If the setting is made on the washing machine and then the QR code is scanned, the settings made will overwrite

 **Which Features did you find most useful?**

++ Quick access
++ easy to start
++ easy selection of washing programms
++ easy payment
++ Timer
+- timer should provides an audio signal

 **What additional features would you expect?**